-President of the University College Council, Ms Jane Peck; Head of College, Dr Jennifer McDonald; and President of the UC Student Club, Ms Erica Roche welcomed Chancellor of The University of Melbourne, Mr Allan Myers AC QC as well as over 500 students, parents, alumni, governors, fellows, donors and members of the College community to the Opening of the UC Redevelopment Project on Wednesday 7 August, 2019.
+President of Council, Ms Jane Peck; Head of College, Dr Jennifer McDonald; and President of the Student Club, Ms Erica Roche welcomed Chancellor of the University of Melbourne, Mr Allan Myers AC QC as well as over 500 students, parents, alumni, governors, fellows, donors and members of the College community to the Opening of the UC Redevelopment Project on Wednesday 7 August, 2019.

 “This building can of course be considered just an arrangement of bricks and concrete, but I encourage you to consider it more as an environment in which many, many things are possible.
 The growth of this College opens doors to an even greater number and variety of students that will shape and be shaped by this place that so many of us call and have called home.
 And to me that is incredibly exciting,” said Ms Roche.